muhammad-hunter/cyoa/situations/GetBetter.md

 # Get Better
-You made the right decision!
+You made the best decision so far!
 Now what do you want to do?

 [Stay in quarantine](CasesDecreases.md)